 If you find that the cost of accommodation deters you from long-term or even short-term travel – it shouldn’t.

-There are various ways to find a free place to stay on your trip, I’ve tried some of them and they have allowed me to travel even in expensive countries.
+There are various ways to find a free place to stay on your trip, that will allow you to travel even in expensive countries.